 The need to expand into new geographies is even clearer for the institutions themselves.
 In the developed world, limited potential for organic growth has forced many institutions to look overseas, where increasingly affluent populations combine with growing youth segments to create valuable new markets.

-- Increased financial pressures: As governments continue to focus on austerity, many institutions are experiencing reduced levels of funding, forcing them to supplement their revenues and augment their enrolment by looking outside their home country to attract students.
+- Increased financial pressures: As governments continue to focus on austerity, many institutions are experiencing reduced levels of funding, forcing them to supplement their revenues and augment their enrollment by looking outside their home country to attract students.

 - Foreign capital: Particularly for institutions in markets where fees (and therefore revenues) are essentially capped by local regulation, expansion into foreign markets can offer a significant opportunity to secure much-needed foreign exchange.